Dashboard Member settings

 Counselling

-• necessary to provide confidential counselling, advice, support or of another similar service provided confidentially, and
+• necessary to provide confidential counselling, advice, or support, or another similar service provided confidentially, and

 • carried out without the consent of the data subject for one of the following reasons:

-• where, in the circumstances, the data subject cannot consent to the processing
+• in the circumstances, the data subject cannot consent to the processing

-• where, in the circumstances, the organisation cannot reasonably be expected to obtain the data subject’s consent to the processing
+• in the circumstances, the organisation cannot reasonably be expected to obtain the data subject’s consent to the processing, or

-• the processing must be carried out without the data subject’s consent because obtaining such consent would prejudice the provision of the confidential (counselling) service
+• the processing must be carried out without the data subject’s consent because obtaining such consent would prejudice the provision of the confidential (counselling) services

 Safeguarding of children and individuals at risk